-Glaucoma leads to mild to severe eyesight damage, but is asymptomatic in its early stages.
+Glaucoma leads to mild to severe eyesight damage but is asymptomatic in its early stages.
 Usually, it is only diagnosed after the disease has caused so much damage that lost vision cannot be recovered.
 That’s why it’s crucial to screen for glaucoma.

 Glaucoma includes a set of eye diseases that inhibit the optic nerve, which relays images from the retina at the back of the eye to the visual center in the brain.
 Glaucoma is characterized by high intraocular pressure, referring to abnormal pressure within the eyeball.
 So, typically, glaucoma screening checks your eyes for this classic sign.
 However, a true diagnosis of glaucoma can only be made with a comprehensive eye exam including a dilated eye exam or retinal scan.
-For those at risk, our optometrist will scan your eyes with a GDx nerve fiber analysis system to check for optic nerve damage associated with glaucoma.
+For those at risk, our optometrist will scan your eyes with an OCT nerve fiber analysis system to check for optic nerve damage associated with glaucoma.

 There are two well-known glaucoma screening tests for intraocular pressure.

 - Puff Test: A puff of air is blown at the surface of the eye, and this device measures the eye’s reaction to determine the internal pressure within the eye.